Chapter 1. What Is Infrastructure as Code?

 -

 Automation makes it easier to write automated tests for what we build.
-And it makes it easier to quickly fix and rebuild when we find problems.
-Doing this as a part of the build process helps us to build a more robust infrastructure.
+It also makes it easier to fix and rebuild when we find problems quickly.
+Doing this as part of the build process helps us build a more robust infrastructure.

 -

 Cloud infrastructure built without automation becomes a write-off sooner than we’d like.
 The cost of manually maintaining and fixing the system can escalate quickly.
-If the service it runs is successful, stakeholders will put on pressure to expand and add features rather than go back to add automation.
+If the service is successful, stakeholders will prioritize expanding and adding new features over going back to add automation.

 The same is true when building a system as an experiment.
-Once a proof of concept is up and running, people want to move on to the next thing, rather than to go back and build it right.
+Once a proof of concept is up and running, people want to move on to the next thing rather than go back and build it right.
 And in truth, automation should be a part of the experiment.
-If we intend to use automation to manage our infrastructure, we need to understand how the automation will work, so it should be part of our proof of concept.
+If we intend to use automation to manage our infrastructure, we need to understand how it will work, so it should be part of our proof of concept.

 The solution is to build the system incrementally, automating as we go.
-The trick is to start with the bare minimum of automation needed to deliver the first increment of the system rather than trying to start by building a complete automation system first.
-It can help to use ready-made solutions to start with, even if we intend to adopt something more sophisticated later.
+The trick is to start with the bare minimum of automation needed to deliver the first increment of the system rather than building a complete automation system first.
+It can help to start with ready-made solutions, even if we intend to adopt something more sophisticated later.

-For example, I worked with a team who wanted to use an advanced, packaged secrets management solution, but they needed a few weeks to implement it properly.
-We chose to use the cloud platform’s built-in secrets storage service initially, so the development team could start working to get the first increment of business functionality in place.
-We were able to deploy the packaged solution while the developers were working, rather than making them wait for us.
+For example, a team wanted to use an advanced, packaged secrets management solution but knew it would take several weeks to implement it properly.
+They chose to use the cloud platform’s built-in secrets storage service initially, so the development team could start working to get the first increment of business functionality in place.
+They deployed the packaged solution later while the developers were working, rather than making them wait.

 Myth: Speed And Quality Must Be Traded Off Against Each Other